 These are the ways you can get your voice heard:

-- Record yourself with your own camera or phone and upload it anytime.
+- Record yourself for up to 5 minutes with your own camera or phone and upload the footage anytime by clicking on the above button.
 See recording tips below.

-- Request a 15–minute in person recording session on Mondays or Wednesdays from 3 PM to 5 PM.
+- Request an in person recording session (a 15 minute session for an up to five minute message) on Mondays or Wednesdays from 3 PM to 5 PM.

 On the channels